 - Enjoy the day without feeling too rushed, hot and bothered.

-Bangkok in a Day – An Itinerary for Your Visitors
+Bangkok in a Day: An Itinerary for Visitors to the Big Mango

 Morning